 JBPopupFactory interface allows you to create popups that display different kinds of components, depending on your specific needs.
 The most commonly used methods are:

-createActionGroupPopup()creates a popup which shows the actions from an action group and executes the action selected by the user.
+Show actions from an Action Group and executes the action selected by the user.

 Action group popups support different ways of choosing an action from the keyboard, in additional to the normal arrow keys.
 By passing one of the constants in the

 JBPopupFactory.ActionSelectionAid enumeration, you can choose whether an action can be selected by pressing a key corresponding to its sequential number, typing part of its text (speed search) or pressing a mnemonic character.
 For popups with a fixed set of items, the recommended selection method is sequential numbering; for popups with a variable and potentially large number of items, speed search typically works best.

 If you need to create a list-like popup which is more flexible than a simple